-Here we see the RNA polymerase II, colored purple, during transcription.
-The double stranded DNA is held in position by the jaws of the RNA polymerase in which the two strands, the bright orange and yellow orange, have been separated.
-The sense strand, bright orange, is actively being transcribed, that is, copied onto a single strand of RNA, green.
-Following further modification, it will become a mature messenger RNA (mRNA) molecule.
-Note the background surrounding out-of-focus strands of DNA, in the typical coiled configuration when stored as chromatin in the cell nucleus where this process is taking place.
+Here we see the RNA polymerase II colored purple, during transcription.
+The double stranded DNA is held in position by the jaws of the RNA polymerase in which the two strands, the bright orange and yellow orange, have been

 When released, the RNA strand will undergo further modification in the nucleus.
 The matured mRNA will then travel from the nucleus to the ribosome, located in the cytoplasm, where the information it carries will be translated and amino acid molecules will be assembled in precise sequence, producing a new protein molecule.